Matbe34/lankir/docs/development/contributing.md

 - Release notes for significant contributions
 - README acknowledgments

-Thank you for contributing to PDF App! 🎉
+Thank you for contributing to Lankir! 🎉